Manage epics

 • You must have the Owner role for the epic’s group.

-To delete the epic:
+To delete an epic:

 Deleting an epic releases all existing issues from their associated epic in the system.